kubernetes/enhancements/keps/sig-cluster-lifecycle/wgs/1815-componentconfig-objectmeta/README.md

 know that this has succeeded?
 -->

-- Add a standard set of ObjectMeta fields (name, labels, and annotations) to the ComponentConfig API's.
+- Add a standard set of ObjectMeta fields (name) to the ComponentConfig API's.
   - kubelet
   - kube-proxy
   - kube-scheduler